GLD5000/gld-issues/README.md

 - #### Categories

-  Issue labels are used to make collaspible categories for issues that can be easily added to with one-click.
+  Issue labels are used to make collapsible categories for issues that can be easily added to with one-click.

 - #### Category one-click filtering